johnwclark/py-ws-crud/README.md

 # py-ws-crud

-a simple python crud web service
+a simple python crud web service, that runs in a docker container

 ## requirements